Sledmere, St Mary's Church

 Throughout are monuments to the Sykes family, rescued from the earlier church.
 The grave of Sir Tatton Sykes himself is outside the church to the north.

 It is, perhaps surprisingly, a fairly subdued monument.
-Perhaps the real monument to Sir Tatton Sykes are the many churches around East Yorkshire that were rebuilt and preserved under his patronage.
+Perhaps the real monument to Sir Tatton Sykes is the many churches around East Yorkshire that were rebuilt and preserved under his patronage.

 About Sledmere, St Mary's Church